reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 The Reactive APIs follow the principles of reactive programming.
 They implement the Reactive Streams specification, typically involving frameworks like RxJava or Reactor.
 They are ideal for applications that need to handle large volumes of data streams or require high responsiveness and scalability.

 Reactive APIs have the following key features.
-They are event driven.
+They are event-driven.
 They use an event-driven model to process HTTP responses as they arrive.
 Furthermore, they support backpressure handling.
 That in turn allows consumers to process data at their own pace without being overwhelmed.
-Last but not the least, they offer composability.
+Last but not least, they offer composability.
 Composing allows for more complex data processing pipelines using reactive operators (e.g., map, flatMap).

 For example, we would use a reactive approach to build a real-time data processing application that continuously receives and processes data from multiple sources.